nanaessandoh/FPGA-4-Bit-ALU/README.md

 | 10 | A + B     | addition            |
 | 11 | A - B     | subtraction         |

+* It has an 4-bit output that shows the result of the selected operation on the supplied operands.
+The output is displayed on seven-segment display HEX0.
+* It has a 1-bit overflow output that is connected to the carry-out of the 8-bit adder when adding and subtracting and is 0 otherwise.
+This output is connected to HEX1.

 A RTL Structure of the design is

     .